cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 {{-cddl}}, except where the data description is documenting specific encoding decisions for byte strings that carry embedded CBOR (see
 {{cddl-support}}).

+{:aside}
+>
+Section 9.7 of {{IEEE754}} specifies an implementation-defined programming interface for accessing non-zero NaN payloads, the getpayload/setpayload functions.
+(A version of these is also slated for inclusion in the next revision of the C language.)
+When using these functions, it is important that their effects are specific to the representation size of the floating point values they are applied to (e.g., half, single, or double precision).
+The representation size for interchange will be chosen by Preferred Serialization for each value, which may not always be the size that was intended for the use of getpayload/setpayload.
+A good way to handle this diversity is, upon decoding, to widen the representation size of all NaNs to a common size, often double precision ({{IEEE754}} binary64), before applying getpayload/setpayload.

 ## Additional CDE Constraint from Basic Serialization